WHOIGit/nes-lter-events-transect/methods.md

 needed for the NES-LTER REST API product, see README per-cruise with the following URL pattern, using cruise en627 as example: https://nes-lter-data.whoi.edu/api/events/en627/README.

+# Differences from previous version

+Previously,a separate python script was used to acquire all available elogs from the REST API and concatenate into a csv file that was then regularized in the data package assembly R markdown script.
+In this version, all available elogs are concatenated in the data package assembly itself.

+Also in this version, instrument names were standardized, along with the vocabulary used for underway science seawater.